Weinstein faces sex charges in prosecution amid #MeToo

 "Assuming," he added, "we get 12 fair people who are not consumed by the movement that seems to have overtaken this case."

+Asked about the raft of allegations that made Weinstein a symbol of sexual misconduct, Brafman said: "Bad behavior is not on trial in this case."

+"Mr. Weinstein did not invent the casting couch in Hollywood, and to the extent that there is bad behavior in that industry, that is not what this is about," the attorney said.

 Weinstein was released on $1 million bail, with constant electronic monitoring and a ban on traveling beyond New York and Connecticut.
-He left through a courthouse back door.
+He left through a courthouse back door less than three hours after his arrest.

+By agreeing to surrender, he had sped through the city's criminal justice system, where most people accused of rape spend hours in police stations and holding cells before going to court, and he arrived with a $1 million cashier's check for his pre-negotiated bail.

 He has until Wednesday to decide whether to testify before a grand jury.